 Astrology, for so long seen as the territory of New Agers still stuck in the ‘70s, is having a moment.
-A growing number of people, particularly millenial women, are turning to astrology to help them judge relationship compatibility, understand friendship dynamics and make life decisions.
+A growing number of people, particularly millennial women, are turning to astrology to help them judge relationship compatibility, understand friendship dynamics and make life decisions.
 But what's behind this rise in popularity?
-Ali Roff Farrar investigates, and finds that, maybe, we're all just looking for answers in an uncertain world . . .
+Ali Roff Farrar investigates and finds that, maybe, we're all just looking for answers in an uncertain world . . .

 So, why are we turning in ever greater numbers to astrology?
-Take a look on Instagram and you'll find fewer ‘Mystic Megs' and more ordinary (albeit possibly yoga-pant-wearing) people, posting about their signs as naturally as if they were talking about the vegan Buddha bowl they just whipped up.
-And astrologers are connecting with us through fresh and current mediums (pun intended) – the brilliantly funny Dorothea Lasky and Alex Dimitrov, aka the Astro Poets, for example, who deliver advice, insight and comedy via astrological based poetry to their 500k plus followers on Twitter, as well as in their new book Astro Poets: Your Guides to the Zodiac.
+Take a look on Instagram and you'll find fewer ‘Mystic Megs' and more ordinary people from all walks of life, posting about their signs as naturally as they would about their breakfast.
+And astrologers are connecting with us through fresh and current mediums (pun intended) – the brilliantly funny Dorothea Lasky and Alex Dimitrov, aka the Astro Poets, for example, who deliver advice, insight and comedy via astrological based poetry to their 700k followers on Twitter, as well as in their book Astro Poets: Your Guides to the Zodiac.

 Looking outside of the wellness trend, if one thing's for certain, it's that we are living in an age of great uncertainty.
-Zero-hour contracts, an impossible-to-climb-onto property ladder, Brexit, climate change and the throwing around of small phrases such as ‘sixth mass extinction’, all add to feelings of ambiguity and insecurity in our lives.
+Zero-hour contracts, an impossible-to-climb-onto property ladder, climate change and of course the ever-present pandemic, all add to feelings of ambiguity and insecurity in our lives.
 As humans, we're hardwired to dislike and avoid uncertainty, and it produces acute stress responses2, so when we cannot know how our futures will play out, it's understandable that we should turn in ever greater numbers towards astrology for clues.

 Of course, the information our horoscopes proffer is not steadfast in its accuracy by any means, but astrology does give some sense of control over our lives.
 When uncertainty causes us to feel out of control, people fall into two camps.
 In the first camp are those of us who have an ‘internal locus of control', who believe that ultimately, we are responsible for the events in our life.
-And the second camp have an ‘external locus of control', believing that external factors are responsible for the outcomes in our lives, such as, say, the powers of astrology, the universe or religion.
-Statistically women are more likely to sit in this second camp, believing that their life is guided by fate, luck or destiny3, and this correlates with research showing that more women believe in astrology than men4.
-So, for those of us who believe that forces greater than ourselves guide our lives, astrology is one place which could provide answers, direction and meaning.
+And the second camp has an ‘external locus of control', believing that external factors are responsible for the outcomes in our lives, such as, say, the powers of astrology, the universe or religion.
+Statistically, women are more likely to sit in this second camp, believing that their life is guided by fate, luck or destiny3, and this correlates with research showing that more women believe in astrology than men4.
+So, for those of us who believe that forces greater than ourselves guide our lives, astrology is one place that could provide answers, direction and meaning.

 While it's difficult to know exactly how many of us actually believe in astrology, evidence shows that over 90% of adults know their zodiac sign, and ultimately, as we try to counterbalance the outside world's uncertainty with a greater understanding of our own inner world, astrology seems like as healthy a place as any to begin to place our awareness and reflect on who we are and what we need.